-Practitioners must provide a sample of documents that provides evidence against a selection of their logged CPD activities.

-They are required to provide at least ten documents as evidence.
+Practitioners must provide a sample of documents that provide evidence against a selection of their logged CPD activities.
+Practitioners are required to provide at least six documents as evidence:

-At least six of these evidential documents must be related to substantive CPD activities.
+- At least four of these documents must be related to substantive CPD activities.

-At least one evidential document for each of the three years of the triennium must be provided.
+- At least one evidential document for each of the two years of the biennium must be provided.